apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 ## Creating a task (It's easy!) {#creating-task}

-Back on the platform, on your actor's page, you can see a button in the top right hand corner that says **Create new task**:
+Back on the platform, on your Actor's page, you can see a button in the top right hand corner that says **Create new task**:

 ![Create new task button](./images/create-new-task.jpg)